Generic Name: simeprevir (sim E pre vir)

 if you are receiving phototherapy (light therapy); or

-FDA Pregnancy Category X. Olysio is used in combination with other medications called peginterferon alfa and ribavirin.
+Olysio is sometimes used in combination with ribavirin.
 Ribavirin can cause birth defects or death in an unborn baby.
 You may need to have a negative pregnancy test before using these medications together, and every month during your treatment.

-Use at least 2 effective forms of birth control while either sexual partner is using these medications together.
+Use at least 2 effective forms of birth control while either sexual partner is using ribavirin.
 Keep using 2 forms of birth control for at least 6 months after treatment ends.
 Tell your doctor right away if a pregnancy occurs while either the mother or the father is using Olysio with peginterferon alfa and ribavirin.

 It is not known whether simeprevir passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Take Olysio exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take Olysio in larger or smaller amounts or for longer than recommended.